Stefannieuwenburg/superpy/README.md

 >
 > main.py report exdates date -d 02-02-2022
 >
+> main.py advance-time
 # To make files of the Information you asked for

 > main.py report profit date -d 02-01-2022 -f

->Add -f to your arguments and the output of the CLI will be exported to a new .csv file
+> Add -f to your arguments and the output of the CLI will be exported to a new .csv file